KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 ## The screen starts flashing colors or stays all blue/white or shows 'No signal' when idle

-In KliperrScreen settings find 'Screen DPMS' and turn it off.
+In KliperScreen settings find 'Screen DPMS' and turn it off.
 Your screen doesn't seem to support turning off via software, the best you can do is to turn it all black.

 ## Touch not working on debian Bullseye